AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firenet.md

 The following arguments are supported:

 ### Required
+-> As of Provider version R2.21.2+, the `vpc_id` of an Oracle VCN has been changed from its name to its OCID.
 * `vpc_id` - (Required) VPC ID of the Security VPC.
 * `inspection_enabled` - (Optional) Enable/disable traffic inspection.
 Valid values: true, false.
 Default value: true.